CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Errors.md

-Error responses from the API generally use standard HTTP status codes.
-Some examples:
+APIs return response codes that help you understand the status of the API operation.
+The response codes use standard HTTP status codes.

+Examples of common response codes and their descriptions are:

+## Common Response Codes and Descriptions

 **Response Code**|**Description**
  :-------------: |:-------------:
-200 - OK| 	Everything worked as expected.
+200 - OK| 	Everything works as expected
-400 - Bad Request| 	The request was unacceptable, often due to missing a required parameter.
-401 - Unauthorized| Incorrect API key
+400 - Bad Request| 	The request was unacceptable, often due to missing a required parameter 401 - Unauthorized| Incorrect API key
-403 - Forbidden| You don't have permissions to do that.
-404 - Not Found|	The requested resource doesn't exist.
-429 - Too Many Requests|	Too many requests hit the API too quickly.
-We recommend an exponential backoff of your requests.
-500, 502, 503, 504 - Server Errors|	Meraki was unable to process the request.
+403 - Forbidden| You lack permission to perform the action 404 - Not Found|	The requested resource doesn't exist 429 - Too Many Requests|	Too many requests hit the API too quickly.
+We recommend an exponential backoff of your requests 500, 502, 503, 504 - Server Errors|	The request cannot be processed by Meraki

+## Error Response Handling

+**Recommendation**: Ensure that your code gracefully handles all possible API exceptions.

+Some response codes indicate failures and missing or invalid parameters.

-If the response code is not specific enough to determine the cause of the issue, error messages will be included in the response in JSON format, for example:
+If the response code is unclear, check the JSON-format error messages in the response.
+For example,

 ```
 {